 Miraculously, my acne started to go.
 I never foresaw the day – even writing this, I gasp at the concept.
 Although, I didn’t have any other benefits, watching my spots leave my skin was a 12 year victory.

 My holiday to Miami was coming up; for the first time in years, a bikini would be draped on my body.
 With a few weeks to go, I had THEE most healthiest lifestyle that I ever could.
 Nothing bad passed my lips and in the holiday snaps, I was determined to be in shape.

 When the sun, sea and sand came to an end, I had nothing left to work for.
 It all felt a little bit – pointless.
 Then the weight re-greeted me and the feelings of being sluggish, tired and unsatisfied came streaming back.

-This is where – for anyone that has read my: why selfies help my fitness will be familiar.
 I joined Instagram – originally to help my mum sell her natural supplements and ended up posting my own transition.

 It started with many strange meals – my terrible attempts at cooking; it started with my body really not being toned.
 It is continuing to me now knowing how to cook good food, how to take care of myself and how to remain feeling strong.

 I dedicated an entire year to slowly adjusting my habits.
 I told myself that the way I am living now, has to be the way that I live forever.
 There’s no point in my mind, of doing something that can only last a short while.

 For me, cutting down on my animal intake (I am not completely vegan or vegetarian), has been substantial to my well-being.
 I no longer punish myself when I eat junk; I just know what my limits are.

 It sounds a tad cheesy, nonetheless I have never had much confidence within me.
 Never did it matter how many compliments or attention etc; it was only after achieving my body goals, did I become a more positive, optimistic person.